cyclosm/cyclosm-cartocss-style/README.md

 This is a [CartoCSS](https://carto.com/developers/styling/cartocss/) style designed with cycling in mind.

 [![Build Status](https://api.travis-ci.org/cyclosm/cyclosm-cartocss-style.svg?branch=master)](https://travis-ci.org/cyclosm/cyclosm-cartocss-style)

 **Note:** This is currently a Work In Progress.

+## Philosophy

+CyclOSM is a new cycle-oriented render.
+Contrary to [OpenCycleMap](http://opencyclemap.org/), this render is free and aims at being more complete to take into account a wider diversity of cycle habits.

+In urban areas, it renders the main different types of cycle tracks and lanes, on each side of the road, for helping you draw your bike to work route.
+It also features essential POIs as well as bicycle parking spots or spots shared with motorbikes, specific infrastructure (elevators / ramps), road speeds or surfaces to avoid streets with pavings, bumpers and bike boxes, etc.

+The same render also lets you visualize main bicycle touring routes as well as essential POIs when touring (emergency services, shelters, tourism, shops).

 ## Features